 Each course description includes a course number, name, the number of semester hours, and a short explanation of course content.
 The course number identifies the area of the curriculum by a three-letter prefix and a general sequence by three numbers.
 In general, 100-level courses are taken by freshmen, 200-level courses by sophomore, 300-level courses by juniors, and 400-level courses by seniors.
 The number of semester credit hours granted for each course is specified in parentheses after the course name.
-The semester during which a course is usually offered is indicated for some courses (1st for Fall semester, 2nd for Spring semester, or Both).
+The semester during which a course is usually offered is indicated for some courses as Fall, Spring, Summer or alternate year.